 - Select the same email account again

-- Go to the previous screen and tap ‘ Move Discarded Messages Into”
+- Press <Advanced in the upper-right corner to go to the previous screen and look for the heading Move Discarded Messages Into

 Now that you have gotten all of the settings inputted correctly, the next move is to actually delete emails completely from iPhone.
 In order to do so, there are only a few steps left to be at “Inbox Zero”: